 How to Obtain a Concealed Handgun Permit in Louisiana

-To obtain a concealed handgun permit, you must apply at the police or sheriff’s office in the county where you reside.
+To obtain a concealed handgun permit, you must apply at the police or sheriff’s office in the parish where you reside.
 To qualify, you must:

 - be at least 21 years old

 - be a Louisiana resident, and

 Additionally, the following people are NOT permitted to obtain a concealed carry permit: